 Web accessibility often seems overwhelming, but it doesn’t have to be.
 There are some simple WCAG compliance checks and fixes that you can do now to increase your website’s accessibility.
-Although this is not a definitive list of the Web Content Accessibility Guidelines (WCAG), completing the following easy checks and applying repairs where you can will give you an idea of your website’s overall accessibility.
+Although this is not a definitive list of the Web Content Accessibility Guidelines (WCAG), completing the following easy checks and applying repairs where can give you an idea of your website’s overall accessibility.

 Pro tip: While testing your website for accessibility, you will notice that many checks overlap.
 For example, when testing visible keyboard focus, you will also verify that the focus indicator provides sufficient color contrast.
 Since accessibility testing can be time consuming, testing for both of these success criteria at the same time helps to reduce the time that your team spends on the testing process.